valeriydutt/misc-scripts/README.md

 Calculates the mean and standard deviation values for a given dataset (ML utility script).

 ## Column Counter
-Produces a bar plot with percentages of a given dataset in CSV file format.
+Produces a bar plot with data distribution of a given dataset.